Rooms and Room Selection

 Are there separate floors or wings for men and women?

-While the rooms are same sex our halls are gender-mixed.
+While the rooms are same-gender, our halls are gender-mixed.
 The bathrooms however are used by members individually.
-Should you want to live with a member of the opposite sex you would need to apply to do so at BUMP.
+Should you want to live with a member of the opposite gender, you would need to apply to do so at BUMP.
 However, no assurances are offered and it depends on space availability.

 Is there an area where residents can keep food or fix their own snacks or meals?